jhalterman/lyra/README.md

 ## Introduction

 Dealing with failure is a fact of life in distributed systems.
-Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that helps you achieve high availability in your services by embracing failure, allowing for AMQP resources such as connections, channels and consumers to be automatically recovered when server or network failures occur.
+Lyra is a [RabbitMQ](http://www.rabbitmq.com/) client that embraces failure, helping you achieve high availability in your services by automatically recovering AMQP resources such as connections, channels and consumers when server or network failures occur.
+Lyra also supports automatic invocation retries, and exposes a simple, lightweight API built around the [Java AMQP client](http://www.rabbitmq.com/java-client.html) library.

-#### Features

-* Automatic resource recovery
-* Automatic invocation retries
-* Event listeners
-* Flexible configuration

 ## Setup

-`mvn install`

-Add the lyra dependency:
+Add the Lyra dependency:

 ```xml
 <dependency>